confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 shortened to LEFT JOIN, and FULL OUTER is shortened to OUTER JOIN.

 !!! note
-      RIGHT OUTER JOIN isn't supported.
+      RIGHT OUTER JOIN isn't supported at the moment.
 Instead, swap the operands and use LEFT JOIN.

 The following table shows the supported combinations.